Manifesto-Digital/contentful-gatsby-netlify/documentation/03-code-overview.md

 #### Create Pages

-Create pages folder is used to organise each Page Assemblies associated page generation.
+`src/create-pages` is where we have all the logic that dynamically generates pages.
 We pass the Gatsby createPage function to these files.
-Some templates have the same page generation steps, but have been left separate for clarity.
+Some templates have the same page generation steps and could be combined, but have been left separate for clarity.

-This extension point is called only after the initial sourcing and transformation of nodes plus creation of the GraphQL schema are complete so you can query your data in order to create pages.
+The `exports.createPages` extension point is called only after the initial sourcing and transformation of nodes plus creation of the GraphQL schema are complete so you can query your data in order to create pages.

 #### Templates

 Every template in the templates folders if the first entry point from Gatsby into React.
-They are always referenced in the createPage function. https://www.gatsbyjs.org/docs/building-with-components/#page-template-components
+They are always referenced in the `createPage` function. https://www.gatsbyjs.org/docs/building-with-components/#page-template-components

 #### Components